 Most everything on the table is thrifted from flea markets, consignment shops and donation thrift stores.
 See more about Where to Shop for Vintage & Thrifted items here.

-Thanks so much for stopping by today!
-Next you’ll want to hop over and see Anne & Ann Marie from Simply 2 Mom’s
+Next you’ll want to hop over and see Anne & Ann Marie from Simply 2 Mom’s for their St. Patrick’s Day Table Settings Ideas.

 Click on the Photo or the link below to see the other beautifully styled tables